-Medications for epilepsy are mainstays in controlling epileptic seizures.
-But surgical procedures are another dimension in treatment.
+Medications are mainstays in controlling epileptic seizures.
+Surgical procedures are another way epilepsy is treated.
 Learn about your options.

-There are a wide number of medications available for treating epilepsy in children, and advances in the past years have made a difference.
+Many medications are available for treating epilepsy in children, and advances in the past years have made a difference.

-A temporal lobe resection is a surgery performed on the brain to control seizures.
-In this procedure, brain tissue in the temporal lobe is resected, or cut away, to remove the seizure focus.
+In this surgery for epilepsy, brain tissue in the temporal lobe is cut away to remove the seizure focus.

-This procedure generally is used only for people with epilepsy who do not experience improvement in their condition after taking many different medications and who have severe, uncontrollable seizures.
+Functional hemispherectomy is used only for people who do not see improvement in their epilepsy after taking many different medications and who have severe, uncontrollable seizures.

-A corpus callosotomy, sometimes called split-brain surgery, may be performed in people with the most extreme and uncontrollable forms of epilepsy, when frequent seizures affect both sides of the brain.
+A corpus callosotomy, sometimes called split-brain surgery, may be performed in people with the most extreme and uncontrollable forms of epilepsy.

 An extratemporal cortical resection is an operation to resect, or cut away, brain tissue that contains a seizure focus.

 Drugs most commonly used to treat essential tremor (ET) include beta-blockers and epilepsy drugs.

 The ketogenic diet – a diet very high in fat and low in carbohydrates - is one of the oldest treatments for epilepsy.

 Some people can stop taking their epilepsy medications after going a long time without a seizure, but it depends on their age and the type of epilepsy.